 03 of 12

-Cars are typically recycled at a junk yard where they are crushed and then sold as scrap metal, the price of which is rather high these days.
-You will most likely pocket anywhere from $200-$500 for an old car, depending on the price of metal.
+Cars are typically recycled at a junkyard where they are crushed and then sold as scrap metal, the price of which is rather high these days.
+You will most likely pocket anywhere from $200-$500 for an old car, depending on the price of the metal.

-A another, better option is to donate your old car.
+A better option is to donate your old car.

 Before you recycle: Remove the tires and clean the car, taking special care to remove anything that may have fallen into cracks and crevices.
 You never know how much loose change, jewelry or other small valuables you may find.
 Most importantly, sweep the glove box to make sure there are no receipts with any identifying information.